 - 3a.
-In order to ascertain whether a purpose of further processing is compatible with the one for which the data are initially collected, the controller shall take into account, inter alia: - (a) any link between the purposes for which the data have been collected and the purposes of the intended further processing; - (b) the context in which the data have been collected; - (c) the nature of the personal data; - (d) the possible consequences of the intended further processing for data subjects; - (e) the existence of appropriate safeguards. - 4.
-Where the purpose of further processing is incompatible with the one for which the personal data have been collected, the further processing must have a legal basis at least in one of the grounds referred to in points (a) to (e) 83 of paragraph 184 85 86.
+In order to ascertain whether a purpose of further processing (...) is compatible with the one for which the data are initially collected, the controller shall take into account, unless the data subject has given consent, inter alia: - (a) any link between the purposes for which the data have been collected and the purposes of the intended further processing; - (b) the context in which the data have been collected; - (c) the nature of the personal data, in particular whether special categories of personal data are processed, pursuant to Article 9; - (d) the possible consequences of the intended further processing for data subjects; 174 - (e) the existence of appropriate safeguards 175.